 The Company's lease arrangements typically include lease deliverables, such as the lease of modular space or portable storage units and VAPS, and related non-lease services including delivery, installation, maintenance and removal services.
 Arrangement consideration is allocated between lease deliverables and non-lease deliverables based on the relative estimated selling (leasing) price of each deliverable.
-Estimated selling (leasing) price of the lease deliverables and non-lease deliverables is based upon the best estimate of selling price method.
+Estimated selling (leasing) price of the lease deliverables and non-lease deliverables and non-lease deliverables and non-lease deliverables is based upon the best estimate of selling price method.
 Lease agreements typically do not include an option for the lessee to purchase the assets.